The SEA Transition Program

 Oak Brook Park District

-Oak Brook Park District – A daily living trip that includes exercise routines.
-Routines may involve light weight lifting, walking, elliptical, treadmill, row machine, stationary bikes, and more.
+Exercise routines which may involve light weight lifting, walking, elliptical, treadmill, row machine, stationary bikes, and more.

 We Grow Dreams